weirdoYun/CLMS/README.md

 ## Load Source Model Weights file
--After completing data preparation, it is necessary to load the source domain model weight.
+- After completing data preparation, it is necessary to load the source domain model weight.
 In the `options/base_options.py` file, the `checkpoints_dir` field represents the path to the source domain model weights.

 ## Train